Null-MC/PixelGraph/README.md

 metal.scale = 0.8
 emissive.scale = 0.2
 ```

+## Sample Repository

+Coming Soon!
+I am _not_ a texture artist and need a good set of example content for a proper sample.
+If you own content you'd like to submit please reach out to me.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.